 Creating Better habits

 Our habits drive us.
-I talk a lot about knowing our values and living our values.
-What we value turns into the habits we have.
-So, anything we repeat for a long period becomes a habit.
-I assume most of us know this.
-But as we grow and change, we can develop systems that help us break out of the bad habits and achieve the goals that we have set for ourselves and to live our value system.
+As we grow and change, we can develop systems that help us break out of the bad habits and achieve the goals that we have set for ourselves and to live our value system.

 Our example goal is “I will write a 50,000 word book by July first 2023.”